Strength Training for Captain Marvel Changed Brie Larson’s Relationship with Herself and Her Body

 Most of us approach goals like we’ll only be the kind of person we want to be after we hit the goal.
 In reality, we get to be the kind of person we want to be every time we take actions in line with that value.
 Every workout, we’re being strength.
 Every milestone.
 Not just the last one.

-There is no ending to becoming the kind of person we want to be, our best version of ourselves (for lack of a better way to put it).
+There is no ending to becoming the kind of person we want to be.
 It’s not a goal, it’s a daily practice.

 Strength + Vulnerability